This content about the cost of UX Writing was originally published in Polish on the product management blog – ProductVision.pl.

-Content design for some people may look like unnecessary work.
+Content design/UX writing for some people may look like unnecessary work.
 From the layman’s perspective, content designers may look like they are just doing excessive text editing.
 Pampering their words.
 Clinging to unnecessary details.
 And we know the Silicon Valley motto that “done is better than perfect,” right?
 On numerous teams, this leads to saying – we already have some text, let’s go to production.
 Sound familiar? ?

 The problem with determining the value of content design